USMLE Step 1

 The United States Medical Licensing Examination® (USMLE) Step 1—known in medical school parlance as the boards—is the first of a multi-part exam that you’ll need to take before you can practice medicine in the United States.
 Covering topics like anatomy, physiology, and the behavioral sciences, this test assesses how well a medical school student understands the basic sciences as they relate to the practice of medicine.

 In 2015, 356 out of 383 students from American University of the Caribbean School of Medicine (AUC) passed Step 1 on the first attempt.
-This totals out to a first-time pass rate of 93%--contending with US and Canadian schools' rate of 96%.
+This totals out to a first-time pass rate of 93%.

 An Academic Community Focused on Each Medical Student’s Success